 The USDA produces and releases this report at the end of March.
 It details the amount of acreage that farmers allocate for the planting of various crop commodities.
 Using this report, you can forecast the total expected size of the crop production for the season.

 The National Agricultural Statistics Services (NASS) issues this report every quarter.
 It offers a state-by-state update on the stockpiles of corn and other grains.

 Although corn is the second most-produced grain worldwide, there are some interesting facts that most people don’t know.

-By now you should be quite familiar with the benefits of trading corn in the futures market.
-In addition, you should be able to take away some key insights and tips that you can use to get started.
+By now, you should be quite familiar with the benefits of trading corn in the futures market.
+You should also be able to take away some key insights and tips that you can use to get started.

 It’s important to remember that you need to take the necessary time to learn as much as you can about a new market.
 Knowing and learning the basics is key to building a strong foundation.
 From that point forward, you can apply various technical or fundamental models and test your ideas.

 With its high liquidity, strong trending characteristics, and seasonal tendencies, corn is a phenomenal product to trade.
 I would encourage you to use this reference guide as a starting point from which you can begin developing your own methods for trading corn futures.
-Once you develop your trading strategy and are comfortable with your level of practice, take the next step and get funded with The Gauntlet Mini™ here.
+Once you develop your trading strategy and are comfortable with your practice level, take the next step and get funded with The Gauntlet Mini™ here.